marisvigulis/iPDFGen/README.md

 - Memory usage is significantly lower with Playwright for bulk tasks.
 - URL-based generation is faster with Playwright due to optimized browser handling.

-For detailed benchmark results, see the [BenchmarkDotNet output](link-to-benchmark-file).

 ## Troubleshooting

 - **Browser not found**: Ensure Chromium (or another supported browser) is installed for Puppeteer/Playwright.
 Run `playwright install` for Playwright.